 Royal Welsh Winter Fair – 28 & 29 November 2016

 This is a massive event that attracts hundreds of agricultural producers from all over Britain.
 Organic and local produce is for sale with so much food you can buy a feast at reasonable prices.
-For gifts, there is anything from jewelry and woolen scarves to leather goods, ceramics and anything in between.
+For gifts, there is anything from jewellery and woollen scarves to leather goods, ceramics and anything in between.
 Make sure you get there early because there are two shopping malls set up with literally hundreds of vendors.
 Tickets can be purchased online by clicking on Royal Welsh Show 2016, where you can also find more information.

-Ffair Nadolig Llanberis Christmas Fair – 15 December 2016
+Fair Nadolig Llanberis Christmas Fair – 15 December 2016

 This is an unusual market in that it begins at 18:30 in the evening.
 Every year there is a lantern parade and if you want to, you can create your own lantern.
-The parade wends its way through Llanberis with circus performers, drummers, a brass band and fire eaters.
+The parade winds its way through Llanberis with circus performers, drummers, a brass band and fire eaters.
 Everyone can participate in carol singing or just listen to the locals.
 Children will be thrilled when Santa Claus flicks a switch to illuminate the town’s Christmas tree.

 The many stalls sell a variety of arts and crafts which make ideal Christmas presents.
 There is plenty of food and adults can warm up sipping locally made mulled wine.
 It’s a popular event and enjoyed by all age groups.
-For more information click on Llanberis Christmas Fair

 Caravan Parks in North Wales